Using your Health Insurance Card

 With your Health Insurance Card, you benefit from a range of services covered under the Québec Health Insurance Plan.
 One card only is issued per person.
 Make sure to have a valid card at all times by renewing it before the required deadline.

 You have to present your valid Health Insurance Card to receive the services covered by the public plan, such as medical, dental, optometric and pharmaceutical services.
 During elections, when identity checks are performed, you may also be asked to present your Health Insurance Card.

 You are responsible for your Health Insurance Card and must use it adequately.
 Illegal use of the card makes its holder liable to a fine or a claim for all amounts owed as a result.
 For instance:

 - Lending, giving or selling your card

 You can report a situation that you find questionable.

 Being present in Québec is mandatory

 You must comply with this rule if you wish to continue using your Health Insurance Card.
 To remain eligible for the Health Insurance Plan, Québec residents must not be absent from Québec 183 days or more per year.
-For further information, please refer to the webpage Check my eligibility in the event of an absence from Québec.
+For further information, please refer to the webpage Inform RAMQ of a departure from Québec.

 Card not required